 What is Aster Yellows?

 Aster yellows on flowers isn’t really caused by a virus at all.
-It is caused by a cross between a bacterium and virus called a phytoplasma, and for such a tiny organism; it can cause a great deal of trouble.
-Flower hosts of aster yellows are too numerous to list, as it affects more than two hundred species in over 40 plant families.
+It is caused by a cross between a bacterium and virus called a phytoplasma, and for such a tiny organism, it can cause a great deal of trouble.
+Flower hosts of aster yellows are too numerous to list, as it affects more than 200 species in over 40 plant families.

 Aster yellows virus is a disease carried from an infected plant to a healthy one by a creature known to entomologists as Macrosteles fascifrons and to gardeners as aster leafhopper.
 These, too, are tiny little creatures that gardeners often describe as gnats.
 They are only 4 mm. long and their semi-transparent wings are brown or greenish.
 Easily disturbed, these carriers of aster yellows virus often go unnoticed until it is too late.

 Like all Homopterean insects, aster leafhoppers have sucking mouthparts called stylets, which are used to suck the juices from the tissues of plants.
 As they feed, the leafhoppers leave some of their saliva behind.
 If the insect has fed on a plant host of aster yellows, the phytoplasma from one plant will be deposited in another and so on and so on.

 Most aster leafhoppers originate in the warm temperatures of the south.
 They then begin feeding in the area where they were hatched and steadily migrate northward, spreading the aster yellows virus just as new seedlings emerge or are planted in their path.
 Some of these migrant leafhoppers will lay more eggs as they travel and prefer to do so in grain-producing crops such as wheat.
 Gardeners who live in such areas are, therefore, more likely to see the aster yellows virus on flowers than those who live beyond those areas.
 These native leafhoppers are more likely to infect older, more established plants where symptoms will be less obvious.